 For the garlic butter, use low-sodium soy sauce to keep things balanced, or swap in tamari or coconut aminos if you’re gluten-free.
 I stick with softened butter, but coconut oil or a plant-based butter works for a dairy-free option.
 For ginger, go with fresh (or frozen) rather than ground.

 When it comes to vegetables, I usually toss in zucchini cut into spears and onions.
 Feel free to mix it up.
 I’ve used carrots, snap peas, mushrooms, bell peppers, asparagus, and broccoli with success.
+Broccoli, carrots, and asparagus are slow-cooking, so put those on 3 to 5 minutes before any other veggies.

 Tips and Tricks